unfoldingWord/obs-web/README.md

   $ yarn install --production==true
 ```

-This will install just enough for the build:
+This will install the minimal number of packages needed for the build:

 ```
   $ yarn build